NBA Rumors: Coach Jason Kidd Shares His Insight On Lakers Superstar Anthony Davis

 With his incredible performance on both ends of the floor, most people will agree with Jason Kidd that Anthony Davis is indeed one of the best players in the world.
 Davis is a multi-talented player.
 Aside from being a very reliable scoring option, he is also an incredible rebounder, facilitator, rim protector, and floor-spacer.

-However, the Lakers aren’t the only one that will benefit from the blockbuster deal with the Pelicans, but also Anthony Davis.
-Jason Kidd believes that Davis will learn lots of things from playing alongside LeBron James in Los Angeles.
+However, the Lakers team isn’t the only one that will benefit from the blockbuster deal with the Pelicans.
+Jason Kidd believes that Anthony Davis will learn lots of things from playing alongside LeBron James in Los Angeles.

 “This will be his first time playing with someone like LeBron, so this will be a great learning experience and process for him, too.”